holaphil/amazing-maple-e08ae/src/pages/portfolio/project-1.md

 > "A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away." -Antoine de Saint-Exupery

-*   **Product**: I lead a team of developers, designers, producers, and data scientists while overseeing the strategic, creative, and technical execution of our platform roadmap all the way through delivery, including concept, testing, and launch.
+*   **Product**: Lead a team of developers, designers, producers, and data scientists while overseeing the strategic, creative, and technical execution of our platform roadmap all the way through delivery, including concept, testing, and launch.

 <!---->

-*   **Partnerships**: I manage product discovery, research and activation for all client and brand partner platform integrations including but not limited to API, CMS, video, and data services.
+*   **Partnerships**: Manage product discovery, research and activation for all client and brand partner platform integrations including but not limited to API, CMS, video, and data services.

 <!---->

-*   **People**: I recruit and onboard new talent while providing leadership and mentorship for a team of first and third-party product managers, designers, and developers.
+*   **People**: Recruit and onboard new talent while providing leadership and mentorship for a team of first and third-party product managers, designers, and developers.

 Problems I worked on...